PagerDuty/terraform-provider-pagerduty/website/docs/r/webhook_subscription.html.markdown

 * `temporarily_disabled` - (Required) Whether this webhook subscription is temporarily disabled.
 Becomes true if the delivery method URL is repeatedly rejected by the server.
 * `type` - (Required) Indicates the type of the delivery method.
 Allowed and default value: `http_delivery_method`.
 * `url` - (Required) The destination URL for webhook delivery.
+* `custom_headers` - (Optional) The custom_headers of a webhook subscription define any optional headers that will be passed along with the payload to the destination URL.

 ### Webhook filter (`filter`) supports the following: